-Along the way he exposes its hazardous environmental and health effects, greedy oil companies, and government schemes that help the natural gas drilling process unregulated and unmonitored.
+Along the way, he exposes its hazardous environmental and health effects, greedy oil companies, and government schemes that help the natural gas drilling process unregulated and unmonitored.

-I don’t live in the US but this was an eye-opening film that effectively takes you to the center of the problem.
+This is an eye-opening film that effectively takes you to the center of the problem.
 The story unfolds through the experiences of people in affected communities then connects to the oil companies and the government.

 As Fox drives from one state to another we get a striking contrast between a beautiful view of the landscape and oil wells and tanks.
 You can’t help but sympathize with the people who are affected by this issue and get mad at the oil companies and their enablers.